Appl3Tree/FFTA2-Guide/README.md

 ```
 src/
+  App.tsx
+  main.tsx

   components/
-    missions/        # Mission list, mission details, tag filters
+    missions/
+      MissionTabs.tsx
+      MissionCard.tsx
+      MissionList.tsx
+      MissionFilters.tsx
+    meta/
+      IntroPanels.tsx
+      SystemsPanels.tsx
+      RacesPanels.tsx
-    ui/              # Shared UI components
+    ui/
+      Panel.tsx
+      SectionLabel.tsx

   data/
-    missions/        # Mission definitions split by sections/arcs
-    arcs/            # Story arc data groups
-    tags/            # Tag metadata
-  save/              # LocalStorage save slot logic
-  App.tsx
-  main.tsx

-public/
-  # Public assets

-vite.config.ts
-tailwind.config.cjs
-package.json
+    missions/
+      storyMain.ts
+      storyOptional.A1.ts
+      storyOptional.A2.ts
+      ...
+      storyOptional.E5.ts
+      marks.ts
+      missionTags.ts
+    meta/
+      introPanels.ts
+      systemsPanels.ts
+    races/
+      raceJobs.ts

+  styles/
+    index.css

+  types/
+    ffta2.ts

+  utils/
+    keyify.ts
 ```

-Everything mission-related is modular and easy to extend.
+Arc and tag information is encoded directly in mission data and `MISSION_TAGS`.

 ---

 ## 💡 Feedback & Contributions

-If you find incorrect mission data, missing prerequisites, reward errors, or want to suggest improvements:
+If you find incorrect mission data, missing missions, or UI issues, feel free to:

-* **Open an issue**
+* Open an issue
-* **Submit a pull request**
+* Submit a pull request

-All contributions are welcome — this is a fan project built for the community.
+All mission and meta data is written in plain TypeScript objects, making contributions straightforward.

 ---

 ## ⚠️ Spoiler Notice

-The guide includes mission names, arc progressions, and rewards.
-All spoiler-heavy details are **collapsed by default**, letting you browse safely.
+Mission names and some metadata are always visible.
+Detailed strategy, enemies, and notes appear only inside expanded panels, allowing you to control how much information you reveal.

 ---

 ## 🎮 Acknowledgments

-Special thanks to:
+Thanks to:

-* The **FFTA2 community** for preserving mission data over the years
+* The **FFTA2 community** for preserving mission information
-* Wiki contributors and archived forum posts used as reference material
+* Wikis and archived forum posts that informed the mission data
-* The original **FFTA-Guide** project which inspired the structure
+* The earlier **FFTA-Guide** project for structural inspiration
-* Square Enix for creating one of the best tactics RPGs ever made
+* Square Enix for creating *Final Fantasy Tactics A2*

 ---

 ## 📖 License

-This is a **fan project**.
+This is a **fan-made project**.
 All content related to *Final Fantasy Tactics A2: Grimoire of the Rift* is © Square Enix.
-This guide is provided strictly for **educational and personal use**.
+This guide is provided for **personal and educational use only**.

 ---